Romiley railway station: Facilities

 The station was built above street level; its platforms extend over the B6104 road.
 It has a spiral staircase, which once had a glass-roofed dome.
 The booking hall (staffed 06:20-20:45 weekdays and 07:10-21:35 Saturdays) and offices are on the first floor, with a subway and stairs to the platforms.
 Ramps are also available for wheelchair users.

-The station has a long line public address system providing automated announcements and digital information displays to offer train running details (these can also be obtained by phone or from timetable posters).
+It has a long line public address system providing automated announcements and digital information displays to offer train running details.

 Service

-On Mondays to Saturdays, there are generally four trains per hour northbound to Manchester Piccadilly (two via Bredbury and two via Woodley); southbound, two trains per hour go towards Marple (one to New Mills Central and the other through to Sheffield) and two per hour to Rose Hill Marple.
+Northern Trains provides the following general off-peak service, in trains per hour (tph):